cod1r/rizz/README.md

         - the nyquist frequency is also known as the folding frequency
             - get rid of all values above the nyquist limit (sampling frequency / 2)
             - double all values under the nyquist limit

+Decibel
+(because that's what each array value represents for frequency once returned from getFloatFrequencyData()):
+    - relative unit of measurement that is 1 tenth of a Bel

+Web Audio API Notes:
+    - audio context has a sampleRate
+    - look into how getFloatFrequencyData works and its return format